rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/README.md

 </pre>

-our app is made up of n apps.
-We define the list of apps we want to deploy int ehapplications array.
-Let's add a keycloak service to this list by appending
+our app is made up of N apps.
+We define the list of apps we want to deploy in the `applications` property in our `pet-battle/test/values.yaml`.
+Let's add a keycloak service to this list by appending to it as follows.
+This will take the helm-chart from the repo and apply the additional configuration to it from the `values` section

 ```yaml
 applications: